Domestic Violence & PFA Attorneys Serving Lehigh & Northampton Counties and the Cities of Easton, Allentown & Bethlehem

 As with any legal matter, you don’t need an attorney for a Protection from Abuse Order but it is highly advisable.
 PFAs have specific requirements and defenses only an experience attorney will be aware of.

-Yes, We do offer a, 30 minute, free PFA consultation in our Easton Law Office.
+We do not offer a free consultation, however we offer a 30 minute PFA consultation in our Easton Law Office at a minimal charge.

 Shopping for the best PFA Attorney is like shopping for anything else.
 The best PFA lawyer for you may not be the best lawyer for someone else.
 Some clients prefer an attorney who will drag the other party through the mud even it it is not in your best interests.
 Other clients prefer an attorney who can also act as their personal and emotional counselor throughout the case.